-David Hirsch: You had siblings when you’re growing up, didn’t you?
+David Hirsch: You had siblings when you were growing up, didn’t you?

 Mark Cronin: Yes.
 I had two younger brothers and a younger sister.
-I was the oldest, fortunately, my dad and I, uh, While there was some rough years they were able to reconcile.
-And in fact, that was one of the benefits of living on long Island was, was living near him, um, and being able to help him out as he.
+I was the oldest.
+Fortunately, my dad and I, while there was some rough years, we were able to reconcile.
+And in fact, one of the benefits of living on Long Island was living near him and being able to help him out as he got older.

 David Hirsch: And what type of work did he do?

-Mark Cronin: He was a defense contractor and he spent.
-Most of his career, working for a company called Sperry that became a, bought out, became part of Eunice.
-Got it.
-So he was a veteran and then worked in the defense industry.
+Mark Cronin: He was a defense contractor, and he spent most of his career working for a company called Sperry that got bought out and became part of Unisys.
+So he was a veteran, and then worked in the defense industry.
 He was very proud of that work.

 David Hirsch: Did he serve in World War II or Korea?